 There’s no better time to beginning a path toward becoming a Medical Assistant than now!
-With Medical Assistants having held about 634,400 positions in 2016 coupled with a projected growth of 29 percent from 2016 to 2026, this profession has proven to become increasingly in demand (BLS).
+With Medical Assistants having held about 634,400 positions coupled with a projected growth of 23 percent over the next decade, this profession has proven to become increasingly in demand.
 But why?
 As the baby-boom population continues to age, there has been an increase in demands for preventative healthcare services, as well as administrative and clinical duties.
-As Medical Assistant assume more of the basic preliminary care, Physicians are able to see and treat more patients..
+As Medical Assistants assume more of the basic preliminary care, Family Physicians, Physician Assistants, Registered Nurses, Nurse Practitioners, Licensed Practical Nurses and are able to tend to more patients.

 With the majority working in primary care facilities, a steadily growing sector within the healthcare industry, the highest employing facilities of Medical Assistants are the offices of Physicians, state, local and private hospitals, outpatient care centers and the offices of Chiropractors.
 Additionally, the highest paying states of Medical Assistants include California, Texas, Florida, Pennsylvania and New York.

 “The best ways for MAs to find employment stem from career services from their school and career search engines such as Indeed.com,” added Spalty.

 There is great salary potential in a career as a Certified Medical.
 Assistant.
 For example, the median annual wage for someone in the role was $34,800, whereas the top 10 percent made more than $48,720.
 While the lowest 10 percent made less than $25,820 there exists great potential for raises and advancement.